An7ar35/superbubble_performance/CONTRIBUTING.md

 #### Code

-1. Code is formatted in the same general style as the rest of the code base,
+1. Formatted in the same general style as the rest of the code base,
-2. Code is readable and names are clear to their purpose (i.e. no a,b,c stuff),
+2. Readable and names are clear to their purpose (i.e. no a,b,c stuff),
-3. Some basic unit testing is implemented at least,
+3. Some basic unit testing is implemented at least on the more complicated functions,
 4. Nothing breaks.

 #### Documentation

-5. New code is documented properly and new header files have a complete description at the top (see previous code),
+5. All code is documented properly and new header files have a complete description at the top (see previous code),
 6. Documentation text and diagrams (plantUML) are updated to reflect any change that affects them,